 Or maybe you don’t have time to cook dinner when you come home from work so you just need to look for another gap that will allow you to look for recipes and chop up some food in advance.
 Then all you’ll have to do in the evening is pop something in the oven, relax, and take it out again.

-You can also block an hour every week to organize your fridge and make some food prepping!
-What's more, when you feel like nothing is changing on a daily basis, schedule weekly check-ins to help you see the results you've been getting over time.
-Then evaluate what's helping and what you're not so excited about (let that go for now) so you can stay tuned into your endgame.
+You can also block an hour every week to organize your fridge and prep or plan your meals!
+What’s more, when you feel like nothing is changing on a daily basis, schedule weekly check-ins to help you see the results you’ve been getting over time.
+Then evaluate what’s helping and what you’re not so excited about (let that go for now) so you can stay tuned into your endgame.

 A little anticipation can go a long way too, so let your excitement build up before jumping right into your new diet.
 I get it, many of us get excited and want to start today – but that could be a mistake.
 Set a date in the future (a week or two) and make that your “Start Date” in your calendar.